 A little history and context:

 You’ve probably heard of Shanghai.
-Over 24 million people live there, though 40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
-Shanghai is also China’s financial and business hub, hosting the world’s busiest port - where the artists debark from their cargo ships after their Twenty Three Days At Sea residency.
+Over 25 million people live there.
+40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
+It is China’s financial and business hub, hosting the world’s busiest port - where artists can even debark from their cargo ships after their Twenty Three Days At Sea residency.

 We’ve broken down the city’s creative scene into seven areas to explore, arranged by decreasing density of art spaces.